Ashdon: Present day

 Ashdon Primary School, a non-denominational, built in the Victorian Age, for 4–11 year olds is located in the village and has approximately 90 students and had Iain Dale, a Conservative Blogger.
 Following an initiative to boost student numbers in 2014, the school was still under capacity 4 years later.

 In 2013, Ashdon Forest School became the first fully outdoor pre-school to be assessed by Ofsted; it achieved a 2, or "Good" rating.

 In 2014, Hideout Leather, an Ashdon clothing manufacturer, was approached to design jackets for Mission: Impossible – Rogue Nation.

-The village suffers from speeding, in 2018 over 1,000 vehicles were caught travelling at over 36mph in a 30mph zone, as such efforts were made to implement a 20mph speed limit.
+The village suffers from speeding, in 2018 over 1,000 vehicles were caught travelling at over 36 mph in a 30 mph zone, as such efforts were made to implement a 20 mph speed limit.
 However, 18 people picked up 18 bags full of litter (on average 1 bag per person).
 The WI celebrated its centenary in 2018.

 By 2019, all the (27) historic streetlights were modernised.